Keimyung Med J Search

 • 1) The original articles should be described in the order of introduction, materials and methods (objects and methods), results, discussion, acknowledgment, and conflict of Interest.

-• 2) The case reports should be in the order of introduction, consideration, discussion, acknowledgment, and conflict of interests, and the volume of the text should be about 5 pages.
+• 2) The case reports should be in the order of introduction, consideration, discussion, acknowledgment, and conflict of interests.

 5. References